abossenbroek/CarBehaviorCloning/README.md

 ![nvidia model](images/nvidia_model.png)

-Totalling 20,375,820 trainable parameters.
+Totalling 8,995,690 trainable parameters.
 We use the mean absolute percentage error as a cost function and [Adamax](https://arxiv.org/pdf/1412.6980.pdf) for stochastic optimization.
 We use a batch size of 100.
+We used [Exponentential Linear Units](https://arxiv.org/abs/1511.07289) as activation functions and two drop out layers to make the model more robust.

 The model performance in terms of mean absolute percentage error is show below.

 ![nvidia model performance](images/nvidia_model_performance.png)